fabricio-mm/GeoPoint/README.md

 The project was built following Clean Architecture principles and separation of concerns.

-## 🛠️ Tech Stack

-The project was built following Clean Architecture principles and separation of concerns.

 | Layer | Technology | Details |
 | :--- | :--- | :--- |
 | **Frontend** | React.js | SPA, Hooks, Context API, TailwindCSS |